bcarun/madrascoder/tutorials/001-pragmatic-cucumber/06-sharing-state-between-steps.md

 }
 ```

+In the above test context class, we have fields to store the HTTP Request Payload and HTTP Response.

-Now let us see how we can use this `TestContext.java` class in `EmployeeStepDefinitions.java`,
+Now let us see how we can use the above created test context class in step definitions class.

 ```java
 import static io.restassured.RestAssured.given;